Hasco07/Ato-Pack-Kitsune/ato-pack-kitsune/2_controls-and-evidence/controls/CM-2.md

 - Baseline descriptions and change history live in this repo as public-safe summaries.

 ### Who approves changes
-- System Owner / LAN Admins approve operational changes.
+- CCB's approve operational changes.
 - ISSO/ISSM validates documentation quality and evidence completeness prior to assessment.

 ### When / cadence